Sierra Nevada Airstreams - Owner's Guide - Maintaining

 Receivers

+The receiver hitch is the part that bolts to the frame of the tow vehicle.
+It ends in a square tube.
+The ball mount slides into this tube.
+Both the receiver and the ball mount have a hole that allows a pin to slide through and hold them in place.
 The receiver is not only designed to hold the trailer hitch off the ground, it is also designed to transfer weight from the hitch forward towards the front wheels.
-This weight transfer is done by other hitch parts that twist the receiver to pick up its rear end and push down on the front end.
+This weight transfer is done by other hitch parts that twist the receiver to pick the rear end of the tow vehicle and push down on the front end.
 This twist or torque is why the receiver has to be very strong and well connected to the vehicle frame.

 Ball Mount

 The ball mount can be simply a mount for a trailer ball on the square pipe that fits into the receiver or it can be a much more complex mounting point that has connections for spring bars, anti sway dampers, or special pivot point geometry devices (e.g. the Hensley hitch).
 This is usually the heaviest hitch component and may way up to a hundred pounds.
-The ball mount shown here is for the Equalizer hitch.
+The ball mount shown here is for the Equal-i-zer hitch.
 Note that slot for the top bolt that allows adjusting the ball angle.
 The washers on a bolt at the bottom of the picture are used to adjust this angle.
 The ball is bolted through the hole at the top top right of the ball mount in the picture.

 Shank